 His presence was like a cancer, like a swallowing void that sucked in a soul in order to crush that soul in its singularity.
 Barbara had never experienced anything like this presence before, this unholy, defiling entity that walked in silent, murderous steps, but she was not stupid, so she held in her breath, held it in until it felt as if her lungs would burst.

-The shadowy entity moved on, eventually walking past the hatchback and onwards toward somewhere else.
+The shadowy entity moved on, eventually walking past the vehicle and onwards towards somewhere else.

-Barbara shimmied out from underneath the hatchback after waiting for a couple of minutes, carefully placing her hat back upon her head.
-She had her bag of new skirts and shirts, she had her heavy brown-leather purse, she had her beige heels in her right hand, she had her burgundy knit beret, and most importantly, she had her life.
+Barbara shimmied out from underneath the foreign truck after waiting for a couple of minutes, carefully placing her hat back upon her head.
+She had her bag of new skirts and shirts, she had her heavy brown leather purse, she had her beige heels in her right hand, she had her burgundy knit beret, and most importantly, she had her life.

 She sucked in cold air as she replenished her breath, adding to what was left in her lungs.
-It had felt like an eternity underneath that car, but if she were careful—
+It had felt like an eternity underneath that truck, but if she were careful—

 She turned and saw the dark edge of a shadowy blade streak toward her face, but her adrenaline was still spiked, her senses wired, so she stepped back just in time, a hair’s breadth of space between the tip of that blade and her own ruby lips.

 She could feel the absolute chill of that weapon as it left behind crystalized air in its wake, cutting a deadly swath through cold air to leave behind even colder air…She had no desire whatsoever to feel that icy sting.